 Insulin triggers the release of the following hormones which trigger a break out of acne.

-- Insulin-like Growth Factor 1 (IGF-1) which blocks pores by increasing oil production from sebum glands on the skin.
+- Insulin-like Growth Factor 1 (IGF-1) blocks pores by increasing oil production from sebum glands on the skin.

 - Insulin-like Growth Factor Binding Protein-3 (IGFBP-3) also blocks pores